 - Laziness – how we prefer doing nothing instead of something and

 - The Potential to Sin – How tempting technology is.

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-However, when I logged onto MSN, we had very deep discussions, and he was very candid.
+However, when I logged onto MSN, we had intense discussions, and he was very candid.
 Come Sunday morning again, and he was Mr. Shy.
 Looking back, I feel he was stunted by spending too much time on the computer.
-I have always thought this acted to stunt his social development.
+I have always thought this acted to curb his social development.

 Negative Effects of Technology: What Are They?

 Steven Kryger listed some negative effects of technology in his article, 5 Dangers of Using Technology in the Christian Life, saying the impact of technology overuse can lead to: